muppaboutique/developer-docs/docs/development/standards/constants-usage.md

 ## Constants usage

-In order to keep the usage of constants throughout our code base organised and easily accessible while at the same time ensuring classes don't have unnecessary dependencies on one another all constants should be cleanly separated into their own classes that can then be used wherever required.
+We want to keep the usage of constants throughout our code base organized and easy to understand.
+At the same time we want to ensure classes don't have unnecessary dependencies on one another.
+Therefore you should separate constants into their own class.

-Wrapping them in a class has the additional benefit of enabling autoloading for constants which ensures no additional setup is required and they are only loaded when necessary.
+Wrapping constants in a class has the additional benefit of enabling autoloading.
+This also means you need no additional setup to load them whenever required.

 All such wrapping classes should be added to the `src/constants` directory.